k896951/voxsay/README.md

         * Anything specified after -t is treated as tts text.
         * Please refer to the value of the editor for each product for the range of P.

+Note:
+    If TTS is "sapi", only the following options are valid: -list, -save, -outputdevice, -speed, -volume, -t

 F:\Sandbox>
 ```